mehtachandrashekhar/todo-crud-dockerize/README.md

 The `Dockerfile` sets up the environment for running the application.
 Key steps include:

-1. Base image selection.
+1. Selecting a base image.
-2. Installation of dependencies.
+2. Installing necessary dependencies.
-3. Copying application code.
+3. Copying the application code into the container.
 4. Exposing ports for external access.

 ### `docker-compose.yml`

-The `docker-compose.yml` simplifies multi-container orchestration.
-You can define configurations like:
+The `docker-compose.yml` simplifies multi-container orchestration and allows you to:

-- Service definitions.
+- Define services and their configurations.
-- Networking.
+- Set up networking between containers.
-- Volume mapping for data persistence.
+- Configure volume mapping for data persistence.

 ---